masolimano/maneage/README-hacking.md

 scenario, each user can have their own cloned project source, but share the large built files between each other.
 To do this, it is necessary for all built files to give full permission to group members while not allowing any other users access to the contents.
-Therefore the `./configure` and Make steps must be called with special conditions which are managed in the `for-group` script.
+Therefore the `./project configure` and `./project make` steps must be called with special conditions which are managed in the `--group` option.

 Let's see how this design is implemented.
-The `./configure` script's final step is to put a `Makefile` in the top directory.
-This allows us to start "making" the project.
-Please open and inspect it as we go along here.
-The first step (un-commented line) is to import the local configuration (answers to the questions `./configure` asked you).
-They are defined in the configuration-Makefile `reproduce/software/config/installation/LOCAL.mk` which was also built by `./configure` (based on the `LOCAL.mk.in` template of the same directory).
+Please open and inspect `top.mk` it as we go along here.
+The first step (un-commented line) is to import the local configuration (your answers to the questions of `./project configure`).
+They are defined in the configuration-Makefile `reproduce/software/config/installation/LOCAL.mk` which was also built by `./project configure` (based on the `LOCAL.mk.in` template of the same directory).

 The next non-commented set of the top `Makefile` defines the ultimate target of the whole project (`paper.pdf`).
 But to avoid mistakes, a sanity